The IVRM Minimum Demonstrable Package defines the non-optional elements of valid IVRM.

 - Generic consulting or advisory activity in place of a recurring institutional mechanism

-A valid implementation can begin lean
+A valid operating form can begin lean

 Reference publications